top

 "Using Your Thoughts to Change Your Life and the World"

-A participatory book that examines with the reader the effects of intention on matter.
-It leaves no doubt in one's mind that thoughts do have an effect, on oneself, and others, and on supposedly inanimate objects.
+An engaging participatory book that examines the affects of intention on matter.
+It leaves no doubt in one's mind that thoughts do have an effect, on oneself, on others, on all living things and on supposedly inanimate objects.

-The books describes the amazing research (with surprising results) that's been done with remote healing, the receiver in one city, the healer in another.
-And, what many gamblers already know, how your mind can effect the roll of dice.
+The book describes the amazing research (with surprising results) that has been done with remote healing, the receiver in one city, the healer in another.
+And, what many gamblers already know—how your mind can affect the roll of dice.

 The book includes exercises pertaining to intention and an opportunity to participate (via the Internet) in world-wide experiments having to do with intention.